yugabyte/yugabyte-db/docs/content/preview/tools/tableplus.md

 1. Click **Connect** to create the connection.

-Connections are saved in the application, and displayed every time you start TablePlus.
+Connections are saved in the application and displayed every time you start TablePlus.

 ![YB ALL](/images/develop/tools/tableplus/yb-all-connection.png)